Sevier County, Tennessee: Presidential elections

 Sevier County, like most of East Tennessee, votes strongly Republican in Presidential elections.
-The last election in which a Republican failed to carry it was in 1912, when the Progressive Theodore Roosevelt carried it.
+The only election in which a Republican failed to carry it was in 1912, when the Progressive Theodore Roosevelt carried it.
 It has not been carried by a Democrat since 1832, when it went for Andrew Jackson.
 In 1916 it gave Charles Hughes 90.38 percent of the vote—reportedly his highest percentage of any county in the nation.
 In 1932 Herbert Hoover received 77.01% of the vote and in 1936 Alf Landon received 77.73%.
 Since 1916 no Republican candidate has received less than 55% of the county's vote and in 2008 John McCain received 73.4%.
 All of the county's state legislators are Republicans, and Republican candidates routinely garner well over 70 percent of the vote on the occasions they face opposition at all.

 At local elections, the county is similarly Republican.
 However, the county backed Senator Al Gore in 1990 and Governor Phil Bredesen in 2006 in landslides.

 Economy

 From its beginnings as a traditional subsistence-based farming society, Sevier County has grown into a major tourist destination since the establishment of the Great Smoky Mountains National Park, which dominates the southern portion of the county.
 One of the very reasons for the park's creation, however, was also one of the county's first major economic engines: the lumber industry.
 Establishments in what is now the national park felled large amounts of timber in the early 1900s.
 Though the park effectively killed the logging industry in the late 1930s, it spurred the development of one of the largest tourist resorts in the United States of America, as the Great Smoky Mountains National Park is now the most visited national park in the country.
-In recent years the tourism bubble has expanded beyond the city of Gatlinburg, which borders the northwestern segment of the national park, and into the nearby cities of Pigeon Forge and Sevierville.
 Sevier County now has the third largest tourism economy in Tennessee, ranking behind Nashville and Memphis, the state's two largest cities.

 The commercial cabin rental industry has grown tremendously in recent years.